 What I am against is just randomly choosing odd things that have no meaning, no purpose, not even a good design or misspelled words….G wants barbed wire around her wrist.
 Barbed Wire.
 There are some other insanely ridiculous things she wants.
 I have no doubt she will, one day, rather spend her money on a tattoo then food or shelter.
 That is just how her brain works.
 She also does not feel pain, at all….not even when she cut her toe off.
 She does not feel it.

 I found this website The Lifelong Effects of Fetal Alcohol Syndrome Good Parenting Is Not Enough that was written by Deborah Hage.
-I scanned through this document….all the while nodding my head.
-I asked G to get some paper and pencil….read the article and write down what her thoughts were and what were similar characteristics that she had.
+I scanned through this document, all the while nodding my head.
+Then, I asked G to get some paper and pencil.
+She read the article and wrote down what her thoughts were.
+Next, she listed what were similar characteristics that she had.
 She did what I asked, though 1/2 through, she said she really did not understand what she was reading.
 That did not surprise me, so I sat down with her and I broke it down for her.

 I drew her a stick figure of a person with normal legs…then I drew a stick picture of a person with one normal leg and one that was about 3 inches shorter than the other leg.
 I explained to her that I had 2 legs and she had 2 legs.
 We could both walk…one walks evenly and one walks sort of wonky.
 This is where I drew her brain.
 I showed her pictures of brains that were affected with FASD.
 They are both brains.
 They both function.
 One brain is regular size and one brain is smaller.
 That is due to things that happened that were out of her control.